slapec/django-yaat/docs/source/getting_started.rst

 list any names that are fields of the ``Item`` model (listed in ``Item._meta.fields``) or you can add ``Column`` objects too.

 That's it, the resource is ready.
-Now you have to register it as a restify-framework API endopoint.
+Now you have to register it as a restify-framework API endpoint.

 .. note::